This is a list of Apps that are highly essential in keeping my life organized and interesting – and they might help you too.

 You can use it to manage your entire life – plan out travels, track your job hunt, save online meal recipes, record your child’s milestones, organize work and home improvement projects, money and personal budgets, or just about anything else.

-Apart from the missing functionality of notebooks and notes, (currently using Evernote specifically for that and the toolbar) there’s nothing Trello cannot do.
+Apart from the missing functionality of notebooks and notes (currently using Evernote specifically for that and the toolbar), there’s nothing Trello cannot do.

 » Check out this Board of Templates (each card is a template you can copy as your board), and some inspiring boards.